Research projects

 © Ben Sweet/Banter Snaps (Unsplash)

-Urban Media Engagement
+Urban Media Engagement (Completed)

 Earlier research has shown that media use among young people can be associated with self-expression, the development of one’s identity, and identifying oneself with various groups.
 This PhD research project, which is part of the Erasmus Initiative Vital Cities and Citizens, focuses on the media